What to Prepare and Know Before You Hire a Web Developer or Designer

 KISS: Keep it Simple, Stupid

 Humans have a propensity to complicate the hell out of things.
-We all do it and I think when we are dealing with complex things like software and servers we often assume that the complexity is “built in.”
-We also tend to want do something new rather than stay with the old.
+We all do it and I think when we are dealing with complex things like software and servers, we often assume that the complexity is “built in.”
+We also tend to want to do something new rather than stay with the old.
 However, try to avoid reinventing the wheel.
 Complex custom functions may not be necessary, innovative design might answer some complex user experience challenges, or a simple email contact form might work as well as an API integration.
 Complexity adds cost up front and down the road when support is needed.

 Challenging a designer to write complex custom software will get similar results as challenging a developer to do cutting-edge design.
 Of course, if you choose to work with a studio or agency, specialists may be available for your project, but think about long term support and the effort and costs involved with that.
 Will you be able to get someone to work within that fancy framework, that cutting-edge design or complex custom software piece?
 What will it cost and what is the lifespan before the design is tossed aside as a short-term fad or the 3rd party integration must be overhauled because of an upgrade on the provider’s side?

 My point: do what you need to do.
 Make sure your website provides the functions your audience(s) require and do so in a clean, easy-to-navigate interface.
 Don’t try to impress them with new (mostly unneeded) features or cutting-edge design.
 Keep things as simple as possible during your build and know you can always enhance the site over time.
-This will help keep your budgets reasonable, your timeline realistic and your design/development team sane … seriously developers are notoriously moody people and we hate complexity for the sake of complexity or design for the sake of design.
+This will help keep your budgets reasonable, your timeline realistic and your design/development team sane … seriously developers are notoriously moody people, and we hate complexity for the sake of complexity or design for the sake of design.